 More and more design operations become automated.
-These changes give many benefits like effectiveness, minimal errors and less routine operations to designers.
-Modern electronic equipment require very precise planning as devices shrink to minimal sizes, operation power increases and also have to fit to it external design requirement.
+These changes give many benefits like effectiveness, minimal errors, and less routine operations to designers.
+Modern electronic equipment requires scrupulous planning as devices shrink to minimal sizes, operation power increases, and it fit its external design requirement.
 So designing is a very complex task where without smart CAD software would be almost impossible to do.

-When designing a new electronic device you have to deal with several areas that is necessary to make device reliable and attractive device.
-All of these areas usually are done on particular CAD system.
-Most common CAD based electronic specific task are:
+When designing a new electronic device, you have to deal with several necessary areas to make the device a reliable and attractive device.
+All of these areas usually are done on a particular CAD system.
+The most common CAD-based electronic specific task are:

-Each of these modeling and designing processes require different skills and knowledge.
+Each of these modeling and designing processes requires different skills and knowledge.

 Mixed Analog-digital device modeling

-This is most common task among electronic engineers.
-Today almos all Electronic CAD systems have circuit capture tools that enable to create circuits and model them.
-In most programs circuit modeling is done via SPICE(Simulation Program with Integrated Circuit Emphasis).
-SPICE standard is created in Berkeley university in 1975.
-SPICE is a set of functions that allows to describe electronic devices and simulate them.
-So you can simulate electronic circuits with computer without having real prototype board.
-Using SPICE you have flexibility and speed.
-Because it is possible to change parameters or change a circuit itself and simulate under different parameters changes and other circumstances.
-On real board you can’t do many changes and even sometimes you haven’t ability to measure all characteristics.
+This is the most common task among electronic engineers.
+Today almost all Electronic CAD systems have circuit capture tools that enable circuits and model them.
+In most programs, circuit modeling is done via SPICE(Simulation Program with Integrated Circuit Emphasis).
+SPICE standard was created at Berkeley university in 1975.
+SPICE is a set of functions that allows the description of electronic devices and simulates them.
+So you can simulate electronic circuits with a computer without having a real prototype board.
+Using SPICE, you have flexibility and speed.
+Because it is possible to change parameters or change a circuit itself and simulate under different parameters changes and other circumstances, you can’t do many changes on a real board.
+Sometimes, you haven’t the ability to measure all characteristics.
 Few CAD software packages that include SPICE are:

 Altium Protel DXP Design Explorer

-Protel DXP Design Explorer is considered to be a professional tool that allows to create project from beginning to the end.
+Protel DXP Design Explorer is a professional tool that allows creating projects from beginning to end.
 Here you can create, simulate circuits, develop PCB.
-It also gives ability to develop FPGA devices.
+It also gives the ability to develop FPGA devices.
 Tool not recommended to hobbyists and beginners.

-ORCAD is also very flexible tool-set that is loved in academic environment because of its various simulation and analysis.
+ORCAD is also a very flexible tool-set that is loved in the academic environment because of its various simulation and analysis.

-It is quite flexible and has and number of simulation result analysis functions.
-It also has valuable tool PSPICE optimiser that allows to optimise circuits according to various criteria.
+It is quite flexible and has, and many simulations result in analysis functions.
+It also has a valuable tool, PSPICE optimizer, that allows optimizing circuits according to various criteria.

-This is another powerful tool for circuit simulation developed by National Instruments Workbench Group.
-Electronic Workbench Simulator environment is very intuitive and easy to use and have many circuit analysis abilities like DC Transfer Function, Small Signal Analysis, Distortion Analysis, Noise Analysis, Sensitivity Analysis, Transient, Fourier analysis and more.
-Electronic Workbench comes in Multisim package which includes PSPICE simulator, PCB design tools, D breadboarding and so on.
+This is another powerful tool for circuit simulation developed by the National Instruments Workbench Group.
+The electronic Workbench Simulator environment is very intuitive and easy to use.
+It has many circuit analysis abilities like DC Transfer Function, Small Signal Analysis, Distortion Analysis, Noise Analysis, Sensitivity Analysis, Transient, Fourier analysis, and more.
+Electronic Workbench comes in a Multisim package, including a PSPICE simulator, PCB design tools, D breadboarding, etc.

-Programmable logic is more and more becoming common part in any system.
-It has many benefits comparing to microprocessor systems like ability to parallel operations and this way to increase performance significantly.
+Programmable logic is more and more becoming a common part of any system.
+It has many benefits compared to microprocessor systems, likeability to parallel operations, to significantly increase performance.
 Especially in DSP systems.
 Programmable logic circuits are programmed in PLD, CPLD, FPGA chips.
-Usually these logical functions are programmed using HDL language like VHDL or Verylog.
+Usually, these logical functions are programmed using HDL languages like VHDL or Verilog.
 There are quite many packages to work with Programmable logic devices like:

-Programmable software mostly is accessible from chip manufacturers list of FPGA design software you can find here.
+Programmable software is mostly accessible from chip manufacturers list of the FPGA design software you can find here.

 HF and microwave circuits modeling

-More complex tasks are when frequencies goes UP.
-Because main reason is that in High Frequency circuits currents are flowing differently in inductor volume and also there are noises very actual.
-To model Microwave circuits there has to be Maxwell problems solved because SPICE modeling doesn’t work here.
+More complex tasks are when frequencies go UP.
+The main reason is that currents are flowing differently in inductor volume in high-frequency circuits, and there are noises very actual.
+To model Microwave circuits, there have to be Maxwell problems solved because SPICE modeling doesn’t work here.
 There are several Microwave studios available to work with HF circuits: